CumulusNetworks/docs/content/guides/cumulus-linux-security-guide.md

 A bootloader is the program that launches the operating system when the switch is powered on or rebooted.
 Adding a password to the bootloader does not significantly improve the security of a system but it can cause accidental outages.

-For example, if you configure the switch to have a bootloader password, then later you work on the switch remotely and make a change that requires a system reboot, when the system begins to boot, it halts and waits for the bootloader password, which you cannot enter unless you are physically at the switch.
+For example, if you configure the switch to have a bootloader password, then work on the switch remotely and make a change that requires a system reboot, when the system begins to boot, it halts and waits for the bootloader password, which you cannot enter unless you are physically at the switch.
 Instead of a quick reboot, the switch sits offline until someone can enter the bootloader password on the switch and allow it to launch the operating system and bring the switch back online.

 ### Debian Packages

 One of the most tempting services to configure is the Debian package manager that controls the software and updates installed on your switch.
 For example, you might think it is be a good idea to configure the package manager to remove all outdated software packages after a new update is completed.
 While it makes more disk space available, it also prevents you from quickly rolling back to a previous version if a software glitch causes the system to malfunction or stop communicating.

-### Not All Security Measures are Created Equal

-Cumulus Linux comes out of the box ready for use and with built-in security.
-However, if you need to customize the default security configuration or add additional security controls, the measures described in this document will help achieve the required result.
-Not all security measures are created equal, and many can ruin a user experience without adding a significant amount of security.
-First, focus on security measures with the greatest benefits and the fewest drawbacks.
-Later, expand to include other security mitigations as your comfort level increases.